Is Ram Setu a Man-Made Structure and Proof that Ramayana is Real History?

 So how would you scientifically disapprove of a documentary that claims to propagate science?
 Simply, submit your findings for peer review with a precise mention of the methods used.

 But remember a documentary doesn’t have to do that.
-It just needs to selectively find ambiguities that will create a huge interest in the minds of over 1.3 billion people in India.
+It just needs to selectively find ambiguities that will create a huge interest in the minds people.
 The increase in viewership and creating awareness about your content is good business after all.

-Did NASA say that the pictures of Ram Setu taken by its satellite prove Ram Setu is made?
+Did NASA say that the pictures of Ram Setu taken by its satellite prove Ram Setu was made?

 One of the great misconceptions propagated by the documentary and people who claim that a scientific basis of Ram Setu is a man-made bridge is established by pics taken by NASA.